nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 *Example* : `delete 3`

-This command removes the candidate at third position in the candidate list displayed and returns you with the updated candidate list.
+This command removes the candidate at third position in the candidate list displayed.

 ### Clearing all entries : `clear`